 Signs You Need an Electrical Inspection

-It’s crucial to know when to schedule an electrical inspection, as this can prevent serious hazards.
+Knowing when to schedule an electrical inspection is crucial, as this can prevent serious hazards.
 Here are common signs that indicate the need for an immediate inspection:

-• Age of the Property: Older properties are more likely to have outdated wiring systems that may not meet current safety standards.
+- Age of the Property: Older properties are likelier to have outdated wiring systems that may not meet current safety standards.
 If your property is over 20 years old and hasn’t been inspected recently, it’s time to schedule an inspection.

-• Lack of Regular Inspections: Even if there are no obvious signs of electrical issues, regular inspections are essential for ongoing safety.
+- Lack of Regular Inspections: Even if there are no signs of electrical issues, regular inspections are essential for ongoing safety.
 They help identify potential problems before they become serious hazards, giving you peace of mind and protecting your property.

 If you recognise any of these signs, don’t delay—schedule an electrical inspection to ensure your home’s safety.